568875138/assemblyline/docs/create_new_service.md

 Run this command to register your service with assemblyline (you only need to do this once):

-    /opt/al/pkg/assemblyline/al/service/register_service.py assemblyline.al.service.service_tutorial.service_tutorial.ServiceTutorial
+    /opt/al/pkg/assemblyline/al/service/register_service.py al_services.alsvc_tutorial.ServiceTutorial

 You will see a confirmation message if the registration succeeded.

-    INFO:root:Storing assemblyline.al.service.service_tutorial.service_tutorial.ServiceTutorial
+    INFO:root:Storing al_services.alsvc_tutorial.ServiceTutorial
     INFO:assemblyline.al.datastore:riakclient opened...

-*__NOTE:__ If you do not, the `service_tutorial.py` service may have a bug in it; use pylint to isolate the bug and fix it.*
+*__NOTE:__ If you do not, the `service_tutorial.py` service may have a bug in it; isolate the bug and fix it.*

 You can now run your service with the following command:

-    /opt/al/pkg/assemblyline/al/service/run_service_live.py assemblyline.al.service.service_tutorial.service_tutorial.ServiceTutorial
+    /opt/al/pkg/assemblyline/al/service/run_service_live.py al_services.alsvc_tutorial.ServiceTutorial

 You should see startup and heartbeat messages.
 If the service doesn't start, then once again, run `service_tutorial.py` through pylint to ensure it has no syntax errors that would prevent it from running.

-Submit a file to the local assemblyline instance using your Chromium window, and enable only this service.
+Submit a file to the local assemblyline instance using your Chromium/Firefox window, and enable only this service.
 It should have the result added by the example above.

 #### Breaking it Down